 500 Cradle / Frame Welds.

-report is a condensed review (changed with a little humour added) of a Ford robot weld line
+report is a condensed review (changed with a little added humour too keep things sane) of a Ford robot weld line

 used to MIG weld the Ford 500 steel cradles and sub assemblies.
 I evaluated this new robot line to establish the root cause of the many weld issues that were impacting the cradle and frame robot weld quality and production.

 This mid west, Ford plant purchased approx 100 Fanuc robots with Lincoln Power Wave weld equipment.
-The weld wire was E70S-6, 0.045
+The weld wire type was E70S-6, and size 0.045

 It was notable the the Fanuc robots at this plant did not have automated TCP controls or any weld joint tracking equipment.